 - There’s no support for Bluetooth central/peripheral roles that would allow configuration at the device level (e.g. to provide calibration values).

 Around this time I discovered the Zephyr Project, a real-time operating system that emerged from Intel’s Open Source Technology Center and was subsequently adopted by the Linux Foundation.
 Many of the major silicon providers for IoT applications are members of this project.
-Best of all, it included not only support for a boot loader, but also a complete Bluetooth stack contributed by Nordic Semiconductor which included support for Bluetooth Mesh.
+Best of all, it included not only support for a boot loader, but also a complete Bluetooth stack contributed by Intel and Nordic Semiconductor which included support for Bluetooth Mesh.

 So I decided to devote up to three months full-time effort to a deep dive into Zephyr, to see if it was a better path forward for me than nrfcxx.